apache/cordova-docs/docs/en/edge/cordova/compass/compass.watchHeading.md

 In iOS `compass.watchHeading` can also get the device's current heading when it changes by a specified number of degrees.
-Each time the heading changes by the specified number of degrees or more, the `headingSuccess` callback function is called.
+Each time the heading changes by the specified number of degrees or more, the `headingSuccess` callback function executes.
 Specify the degrees of change via the `filter` parameter in the `compassOptions` object.
 Clear the watch as usual by passing the returned watch ID to `compass.clearWatch`.
 This functionality replaces the previously